 Education, fascists, photojournalism

-PORTLAND, Ore.
-(30 October 2019) — For the past few years, I have been focusing on academia and placing less emphasis on journalism.
+PORTLAND, Oregon (30 October 2019) — For the past few years, I have been focusing on academia and placing less emphasis on journalism.
 I worked in student media, earning some awards from the Newspaper Association of Oregon and Oregon Newspapers Foundation for 2019: First and third place for best spot…

 I’m going in a different direction with this

-PORTLAND, Ore.
-(29 October 2019) — I am changing how I use this space on my website.
+PORTLAND, Oregon (29 October 2019) — I am changing how I use this space on my website.
 Since I set up this website, I had used this space for a mixture of feature news writing from assignment work over the years and some fiction.

 I think my fiction writing that…